casid/jte/README.md

 System.out.println(output);
 ```

-> Besides `StringOutput`, there are several other `TemplateOutput` implementations you can use, or create your own if required.
+> Besides `StringOutput`, you can use several other `TemplateOutput` implementations or create your own if required.

 If you had more than one page like `example.jte`, you would have to duplicate a lot of shared template code.
-Let's extract the shared code into another template, so that it can be reused.
+Let's extract the shared code into a reusable template.

 Let's move stuff from our example page to `layout.jte`: